MISP/misp-book/automation/README.md

 ## Search

-It is possible to search in the database for a list of attributes or events based on a list of criterias.
+It is possible to search in the database for a list of attributes or events based on a list of criteria.

 To return attributes or events in a desired format, use the following URL and header settings: